 Three Second Front Exhibits Compiled

 For the first time, three exhibits are compiled.
-The original Second Front and the banner exhibits Second Front: Vietnam and Second Front: Mission Change.
+The original Second Front and the banner exhibit Second Front: Vietnam and Second Front: Mission Change.
 The full exhibit illustrated the extent of PTSI, alcohol and drug, medication, and their manifestation on the roadway.
-The exhibits highlight the strength and capacity of recovery in our warriors as they combat the daemons on the Second Front.
+The exhibits highlight our warriors' strength and capacity of recovery as they combat the daemons on the Second Front.